-Maija Miettinen was born in Helsinki Finland and lives and works in Lebanon Pennsylvania where she carries on her studio practice.
-Currently she teaches art at Tyler School of Art, at Temple University in Philadelphia PA .
+Maija Miettinen is a visual artist born in Helsinki Finland.
+She lives and works in Pennsylvania, USA where she carries on her studio practice.
+Currently she works as an Adjunct Professor of Art at Tyler School of Art, Temple University in Philadelphia PA.
 She received her Master of Fine Arts degree, with a graduate minor in Comparative Cultural Studies from the Ohio State University in 2015.